 You may not even know you're using Azure AD, it runs in the background of Office 365 and Microsoft 365.
 It is the technology that manages the identities of all of your users, a.k.a. the thing that checks whether the credentials you wrote are correct or incorrect after you click 'log in' to access an account or an app.

 There are two Azure Active Directory licenses sold with EMS.
 EMS E3 comes with Azure AD Premium P1 and EMS E5 comes with Azure AD Premium P2.
-Read our Azure AD: Premium P1 v P2 blog post to learn about the specific feature differences between the two.
+Read our Azure AD: Premium P1 v P2 blog post to learn about the specific feature and pricing differences between the two.

 Intune allows your company to finally have control over your company's data.
 With employees bringing their own devices to work, from their smartphones to their own laptops, it's easy to lose control over what is happening with your company data.
 Are employees saving company files on their laptops?
 Are your employees keeping their anti-malware up to date or are they streaming illegal movies online that could then affect your company files if malware is downloaded?
-Intune fixes those types of issues by setting company policies on rules on all devices housing your data.
+Intune fixes those types of issues by setting company policies for rules on all devices housing your data.